 On the evening of the 23rd a mob of two thousands students surrounded the speaking venue, preventing many from entering.
 Those that did get in were subjected to screams from a handful of students who also made it inside.
 “There were five of us in there.
 We were loud,” one of the students told Global TV, “It was amazing that five of us could shut it, could just have them stop speaking.”
 Another admitted that, “Yes that was our aim, to stop Ann Coulter from speaking.”
 Outside students banged on the doors while others screamed: “This is what democracy sounds like!
 This is what democracy looks like!”

 Forty minutes after the speech was scheduled to start it was cancelled over safety concerns.

 There were three ironies evident that night.
 The first, that this happened in a country that prides itself on being polite and peace-loving.
-Coulter has done more than 100 speeches on college campuses in the US and never before been prevented from speaking by an angry mob.
-That has only happened in Canada.
+To that point Coulter had done more than 100 speeches on college campuses in the US and never before been prevented from speaking by an angry mob.
+That only happened in Canada.